Aarabishan/adult-income-service/README.md

     - requirements.txt —Python libraries for reproducible builds.
     - Dockerfile — container recipe to build a self-contained image.

- 🔴 Note: The trained model file model.joblib is not included in this repository due to its large file size.
+> 🔴 Note: The trained model file model.joblib is not included in this repository due to its large file size.

+- Build (first time or when code/requirements change):

+      - docker build -t adult-income:1.0 ./service

+- Run (detached, reusable):

+      -  docker run -d --name adult-income -p 8080:8080 adult-income:1.0
+- Start/End later:

+      -  docker stop adult-income
+      -  docker start adult-income

 - Versioning: Git tags for releases (e.g., v1.0.0)

 🎓 Acadamice context: This repository documents one of the applied projects completed for the Machine Learning module in my MSc in Data Science programme (Octorber 2025).
 All results, code, and design choices are provided for educational purposes; actual performance may vary across environments and dataset revisions.